netsuite-upload-org/netsuite-upload/README.md

 - Create a new Script Deployment for this Script.
 Note the URL.
 - Edit your workspace or user settings in VS Code (see Settings section below) and set the RESTlet URL.

+#### Special Notes Regarding the RESTlet

-_Future versions of this VS Code Extension may require that you upgrade the RESTlet file in NetSuite.
-Take note if the extension receives an update, and read the Changelog._
+- Future versions of this VS Code Extension may require that you upgrade the RESTlet file in NetSuite.
+Take note if the extension receives an update, and read the Changelog.
+- If you have an old version of the RESTlet in your Production NetSuite instance, and a new version in a SandBox NetSuite instance, be warned.
+A SandBox refresh might overwrite the SandBox RESTlet with the older version from Production.

 ### VSCode Project Setup